pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/12_Href.md

 ## General

-Href provides to create a reference to an other element in Pimcore (document, asset, object).
+Href provides the functionality to create a reference to an other element in Pimcore (document, asset, object).
-This can be useful to link a video for example (in editmode show the href to link the video out of the assets, outside embed a object code an make a reference to the video.).

 In frontend-mode the href returns the path of the linked element.

 ## Configuration